t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 We refer to {{ETSI_GR_QSC_001}} for an extensive overview of existing quantum-resistant cryptography.
 RFC7696 provides guidelines for cryptographic algorithm agility.

+## Privacy protection {#sec7-9}

+Users will be surrounded by tens of connected devices.
+Even if the communication links are encrypted and protected, information about the users might be collected for different purposes affecting their privacy.
+In{{Ziegeldorf}}, privacy in the IoT is defined as the threefold guarantee to the user for:
+1. awareness of privacy risks imposed by smart things and services surrounding the data subject,
+2. individual control over the collection and processing of personal information bz the surrounding smart things
+3. awareness and control of subsequent use and dissemination of personal information by those entities to any entity outside the subject's personal control sphere.

+Based on this definition, several privacy threats and challenges are identified in the work of Ziegeldorf:

+1. Identification - refers to the identification of the users and their objects.
+2. Localization - relates to the capability of locating a user and even tracking him.
+3. Profiling - is about creating a profile of the user and her preferences.
+4. Interaction - occurs when a user has been profiled and a given interaction is preferered, presenting (e.g., visually) some information that discloses private information.
+5. Lifecycle transitions - take place when devices are, e.g., sold without properly removing private data.
+6. Inventory attacks - happen if specific information about (smart) objects in posession of a user is disclosed.
+7. Linkage - is about when information of two of more IoT systems is combined so that a broader view on the personal data is created.

+When IoT systes are deployed, the above issues should be considered to ensure that private data remains private.
+How this is achieved remains an open issue.

 # Next Steps towards a Flexible and Secure Internet of Things {#sec8}